LucasStevenson/CS151-CareerQ/proposal/README.md

 - Prioritize Students in Queue: Companies can change the order of students in their queue to first.
 - Drop-in/Queue Status: Companies can set either to operate by drop-ins (not using the queue system) or to use the queue system.
 Optimize for smaller companies or companies with fewer people visiting.

-Recruiter
-- Register: Recruiters can register which Company the recruiter is from.
-- Manage Job Openings: Recruiters can list the Job opening and able to post the availability .

 School/Admin
 - Create Event: Admin can create the career fair event on the website.
 - Manage Companies: Admin can accept company requests to join career fair.
 Admin can also Add/delete companies.